alikhtor/python_project/Note_Taking_App/README.md

 If we have 3 notes, for exsample:
 1. To do some sports!
 2. Do some do some.
-3. No No No No No.
+3. No no nO NO No.

 The length of the first one is 4 and it containes 4 unique words.